gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 - Wow! now it should be way faster to see the error!
 - Now, you need to handle this in the cache! `transition(S, Inv, I)`
   - If you get an invalidate...
-  - Send an ack, let the CPU know that this line was invalidated, deallocate the block, pop the queue
+  - Send an ack, let the CPU know that this line was invalidated, deallocate the block, pop the queue.
 - So, now, hmm, it looks like it works???
-But here's still one more
+But here's still one more.
   - Some transitions are very rare: `transition(I, Store, IM_AD)`
   - Try varying the parameters of the tester (without `ProtocolTrace`!) to find a combination which triggers an error (100000 checks, 8 CPUs, 50ns memory...)
 - Now, you can fix the error!